makrai/notes/yoo2203-text-classif.md

 * image domain, two main lines of research to counteract adversarial attacks
   * adversarial example detection and defense
   * detection: discriminate an adversarial input from a normal input, whereas
-    * only few efforts have been made in techniques for the sole purpose of detection
+    * only few efforts have been made in techniques for this sole purpose
   * defense intends to predict the correct output of the adversarial input
-    * some progress in NLP (Zhou+ 2021; Keller+ 2021; Jones+ 2020),
+    * some progress in NLP (Zhou+ 2021; Keller+ 2021; Jones+ 2020)
-* applications, in which alerting the victim of an existence of adversarial
+* applications, in which alerting the victim of an adversarial sample suffices
   * eg review sentiment analysis, news headline classification
   * gain information about the true data-generating population (eg consumers, news media, etc), rather than the adversary